When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 18.8kg (with stand)

-PlayStation 5 owners take note — Sony’s convolutedly-named TV could be your best bet, thanks to its ability to automatically switch into Game Mode, automatically setting the HDR tone mapping settings on the PS5 to specifically match the TV.
+PlayStation 5 owners take note — Sony’s convolutedly-named TV is the best TV for the PS5, thanks to its ability to automatically switch into Game Mode, automatically setting the HDR tone mapping settings on the PS5 to specifically match the TV.
 Sure, it’s something you could manually calibrate on another set, but it’s a nice feature to have nonetheless.
 Elsewhere, you’re looking at a beautiful OLED panel with a 120Hz refresh rate, a pair of those all-important HDMI 2.1 ports for the best console gaming experience, and an Auto Low Latency Mode for a smoother controller experience.
 Throw in Google TV and its world of extra apps, and it’s a no-brainer for Sony and PlayStation fans in general.

 Stuff Verdict